 Governments that have reached the “being digital” stage consistently use digital to achieve better mission outcomes.
 To help understand what constitutes “being digital” further, we have broken down the characteristics into two parts: service delivery and government operations.

 Service delivery characteristics directly impact the services offered by a government to its constituents.
 Some key components are:

-Personalization: The service is tailored to the individual’s needs, interests, and circumstance.
-The service provider tries to understand its customers and create a customized experience as opposed to taking a “one size fits all” approach.
+Personalisation: The service is tailored to the individual’s needs, interests and circumstance.
+The service provider tries to understand its customers and create a customised experience as opposed to taking a “one size fits all” approach.

 Frictionless experience: Accessing the service often requires little to no effort on the part of the consumer—there are no hoops to jump through, no demands for information, no frustrating barriers.
 Think of “one-click” shopping or other apps that make it easy to get what you want fast.

 Pro-active (based on life events): By this, we mean the move away from traditional department-based service delivery and toward a life-event approach.
 A life-event trigger does two critical things: First, it starts service delivery without the constituent necessarily needing to be involved.
 Second, it starts multiple types of services arising from a single life event (see sidebar, “Pro-active digital delivery in Estonia”).

 Omnichannel strategies: These strategies help deliver a consistent experience across multiple channels.
 A true omnichannel strategy meets constituents where they are and within the context of their life (for example, by phone, in-person, web, mobile, etc.) while also accounting for realities such as environments with low or no internet bandwidth as well as digital literacy and accessibility gaps.